-Medicare coverage for Atrial Fibrillation is necessary for over two million people.
+Medicare coverage for Atrial Fibrillation (AFIB) is necessary for over two million people.
 AFib occurs when the two upper heart chambers beat fast and irregularly.
 The improper functioning of the upper chamber negatively impacts the lower chamber.

 Treatments for this health condition can be costly; thankfully, Medicare can help.